soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 The following resources were created:

 - Two storage accounts - source and destination.
+In most cases both would be within the same region.

 - Sample data - we created a sample container app, which can create the sample files.
 Each file is with the same size of 21KB.
-We used this to create 1000, 2000, 5000 and 10,000 files containers.
+We used this to create 1000, 2000, 5000 and 10,000 files containers in our source storage account.

-- Azure Data Factory- we created multiple pipelines to test the different scenarios.
+- Azure Data Factory - we created multiple pipelines to test the different scenarios.
 We used manual trigger for all pipeline executions.
 The pipelines are as follows:
   - Pipeline using a Copy Activity- Copying files from source to destination using a Copy Activity.
 We leveraged pipeline parameters to change the source/target of each execution.
-We have two instances of this pipeline, one is using Azure Integration Runtime and the other is using SHIR.
+We have two instances of this pipeline, one is using Azure Integration Runtime and the other is using Self Hosted Integration Runtime (SHIR).
   - Pipeline using a Web Activity - Copying files from source to destination using a Web  Activity + ACA.

 - Azure Container Apps - hosting a REST API to copy files.
     - Copy using ACA - Copying files from source to destination using a Web Activity to call a REST API.
 We leveraged pipeline parameters to change the source/target of each execution.
-    - TODO: add more details and combine with text bellow

-        (In the context of the experiment, we leveraged Azure Container Apps to create a REST API.
+    - Using an external call, is cost-effective when looping over large number of items with small size.
+In the context of the experiment, we leveraged Azure Container Apps to create a REST API.
 The REST API was used to copy files from one location to another.
-The API was implemented using the 202 pattern and the pipeline was configured to ignore the async response.
-This means that the time taken to copy the files is not included on the pipeline duration time and it was not considered in the experiment results.)
+The API was implemented using the __202 Accepted__ pattern and the pipeline was configured to ignore the async response.
+This means that the time taken to copy the files is not included on the pipeline duration time and it was not considered in the experiment results.
+Therefore we __did not__ include it in the experiment results.

 - Two SHIR nodes - We used a quickstart template to create the nodes.
 The template can be found [here](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.compute/vms-with-selfhost-integration-runtime).
 We used Standard _A4 v2 (4 vcpus, 8 GiB memory)_ VMs.
-    >__NOTE:__ We did not address full network isolation, as it was not part of the scope of this experiment.
+    >__NOTE:__ The experiment does not support full network isolation, as it was not part of the scope of this experiment.

 - Managed Identity - used by the Azure Container Apps to access the storage accounts & Key Vault.